zkrising/Tachi/docs/docs/contributing/components/seeds.md

 ## Important Scripts

-After doing **anything** to the collections, such as adding a new item to the database, you **MUST** run `pnpm run sort` inside the `scripts/` folder.
+After doing **anything** to the collections, such as adding a new item to the database, you **MUST** run `just seeds sort` inside the `scripts/` folder.

 This will deterministically sort the data you put into the collections, making sure that `git` history stays sane (i.e. it only says things that actually changed, changed).

-!!! info
-	`pnpm run sort` is an alias for `node deterministic-collection-sort.js`

-Before sending any changes, run `pnpm test` to check all your data.
+Before sending any changes, run `just seeds test` to check all your data.
 If anything you've sent is invalid, it'll be logged in `failed-tests.log`, and the command won't pass.

 This is automatically ran when changes are sent to me, but you should run it yourself before committing anyway!